Kids love bentos! Cute boxes filled with colorful food arranged in neat compartments helps make lunch the best part of the day.

 ¤ All the food is laid out and “looks so pretty.”

 ¤ They don’t need to keep track of lids from individual containers.

 ¤ They can proudly show mom that they finished their lunch.

 ¤ Their friends say they have “cool lunches”.

-Ask yourself and your family what they most enjoy about their bento lunch – then do more of that!
+Ask your family what they most enjoy about their bento lunch – then do more of that!

 keep it cute + colorful

 ¨Kids taste preferences range from picky to eclectic.
 All kids will enjoy these tips…

 ¤ Colorful, fun-looking food is more appealing and more likely be eaten.
 Use lots of colorful fruit/veggies in chunks and as garnishes.